 The brothers claimed that they were driven to commit the murders after their father sexually abused them as children.
 But prosecutors claimed that the brothers’ true motive was money — and that they wanted to gain access to their parents’ millions.

 Prison officials initially decided to house the brothers separately due to fears that they might conspire to escape.
-Leslie Abramson, Erik Menendez’s attorney at the time, called housing the brothers separately “exceedingly cruel and heartless.”
+At the time, Erik Menedez's then-attorney, Leslie Abramson, reportedly said housing the brothers separately was “exceedingly cruel and heartless.”